graetz23/JWave/README.md

 ### Why are the results totally different then expected?!

-Another frequently question is: **Why do the results (hilbert spaces) look different to those from my matlab or some other implementation?**
+**Why do the results (hilbert spaces) look totally different to those from my matlab or some other implementation I found on net?!**

 In most cases, other libraries construct the orthogonal / orthonormal bases of the wavelet and scaling function in a different way.
 Especially for those bases of multiple dimension or wavelets of higher dimension, repectively.
 But those this hurt?